Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Serengeti Migration Timeline

-The wildebeests make the same journey each and every year, traveling clockwise in an enormous loop.
+Over 1.5 million wildebeest migrate over the same path each and every year, travelling clockwise in an enormous loop.

-Also, it is important to note that while they follow the same general migration route each year, wildebeests migrate in huge numbers and are not always running on the exact schedule as they might have in previous years.
+Also, it is important to note that while they follow the same general migration route each year, wildebeest migrate in huge numbers and are not always running on the exact schedule they might have had in previous years.

 Wildebeest migration in the Serengeti